risc0/risc0/examples/prorata/README.md

 ### Certifying the input

-The first step in trusting an allocation is to know the cap table is correct.
+The first step necessary for trusting an allocation is to know the cap table is correct.
 After an appropriate audit to make sure the cap table matches the records, an auditor then attests to its correctness.
-As an example our firm may use `gpg` to sign a statement saying the cap table referenced by hash has passed audit:
+To convince an outside recipient of the authenticity of this attestation our auditors may use `gpg` to sign the statement saying the cap table referenced by hash has passed audit:

 ```
 > date > statement.txt
 > echo "We, the auditors, have examined the records and capitalization of InGen Corp.
-In our opinion the records are adequate and the cap table is free of material misstatement." >> statement.txt
+In our opinion the records are adequate and the cap table referenced below is free of material misstatement." >> statement.txt
 > shasum -a 256 sample/ingen.csv >> statement.txt
 > gpg --no-default-keyring  --keyring sample/auditor.gpg --clear-sign < statement.txt > statement-signed.txt
 > cat statement-signed.txt